Skip to content

 npmIncluded with Node.js

-SiliconWit IO AccountFree IoT platform account
+SiliconWit.io AccountFree IoT platform account

-A registered deviceCreated from the SiliconWit IO dashboard
+A registered deviceCreated from the SiliconWit.io dashboard

 Verify your Node.js installation: